August 4, 2014

 Featuring Hollywood and British film and stage star Gemma Arterton in the lead role of Rita O’Grady, the show is coming to the West End’s Adelphi Theatre from 9 October 2014.

-Gemma Arterton is joined by Adrian Der Gregorian as her husband Eddie.
+Acclaimed movie and TV actress Gemma Arterton stars as Rita in the show, joined by Adrian Der Gregorian as her husband Eddie.

 Multi-award winning director Rupert Goold (American Psycho, Enron) is directing the show, with designs by Bunny Christie (The Curious Incident Of The Dog In The Night-Time) and choreography by Aletta Collins (His Dark Materials).